 Most of the houses on the Trail are of historic significance and architectural information is contained in the Trail Guide.
 Hopefully having visited the Trail visitors will be tempted to return to take another look at some of these heritage sites.

 The Art and Architecture Trail consists of easy-walking loops around the central streets of Melbourne.
 The Trail can be started at any point, but you will need a Trail Badge and a Trail Guide to enter the buildings which will cost £5.
 The Trail Guide consists of a map of Melbourne with Festival sites marked.
 The Trail Badge is a pass to get into all the houses and halls free of charge.
-The public streets are all wheelchair-friendly, but some of the buildings, particularly the smaller private homes are not.
-A special Easy Access Trail marked on the Trail Guide for visitors with restricted mobility so that visitors can decide which venues they are physically able to access.
+The public streets are all wheelchair-friendly, but some of the buildings, particularly the smaller private homes are not for wheelchair users or less agile visitors.
+A special Easy Access Trail is marked on the Trail Guide for visitors with restricted mobility so that visitors can decide which venues they are physically able to access.
 One of the charms of the Trail is that many of the artists are in private homes, visitors follow the Trail at their own risk and we cannot accept liability for accidents or loss of property.

-This year Derbyshire is celebrating it’s culture and heritage.
-At Melbourne Festival we are celebrating with a Made in Derbyshire theme at Melbourne Assembly Rooms featuring 12 Derbyshire Artists including Nicki Dennett, Cheryl Wilbraham and Kerri Pratt.
+This year at Melbourne Festival we are celebrating the beautiful woodlands of the National Forest with WILD WOOD and exhibition featuring images of trees, woodlands and woodland creatures at Melbourne Assembly Rooms featuring 12 Derbyshire Artists including Tom Genders, Michael Cook, Paul Johnstone, Des Ong, Jane Bevan, Lynn Hazel Smith and others.
 Many of the artists will be demonstrating and all will be sharing the secrets of their techniques with visitors.
-The other Derbyshire Artists along the Trail will also be highlighted.

 Families are specially catered for with a special, safe area for young children with plenty to amuse them and Art Exhibitions showing work from the local schools and playgroups.
 Inspired by the traditional tale of The Wind in the Willows look out for Toad, Ratty, Badger and friends.
 Parade at 3.30 each afternoon.